Handbook

 Describe how the school provides parents of participating children timely information in a uniform format and, to the extent practicable in a language they can understand, about programs under Title I, a description and explanation of the curriculum in use, forms of academic assessments, and achievement expectations used, and, if requested by parents, opportunities for regular meetings to formulate suggestions and participate as appropriate in decisions related to the education of their children.
 (Sec.
 1116(c)(4)(A)(B)(C))

 Oliver Elementary promotes and supports parental involvement.
 Along with the Title I meetings, annual Open House, Parent Night, and scheduled PTO meetings, the school develops and distributes a parent/student handbook to provide practical information about the school and its programs.
 The handbook provides clear information regarding course and behavior expectations, school activities, student services, and optional programs during parenting day sessions.
 During Open House and Parent Night, parents visit their child's classroom and receive more information from the teacher concerning the classroom.
-The school provides valuable information to parents via multiple methods, such as emails, paper, text, social media, & Class Dojo.
-The services of our district’s Parental Involvement Specialist are enlisted to establish workshops and programs that are helpful to parents.
+The school provides valuable information to parents via multiple methods, such as emails, paper, text, weekly communication foldes, social media, and Class Dojo.
+The services of our district’s Parental Involvement Specialist are enlisted to establish programs that are helpful to parents.
 The school's assigned English Learner (EL) chairperson attends meetings and schedules appointments with parents of EL students to ensure understanding of their rights to involvement, as well as to ensure understanding of the extent of their child's participation in and performance on assessments.
 Trans Act is available to translate school correspondence to be sure parents are informed of school happenings in their native language.
 Translated documents are available on our district’s website.

 Describe how parents, the school staff, and students share responsibility for improved student academic achievement for participating students (How the School-Parent Compact is jointly developed with Title I parents; how it is used, reviewed, and updated).
 (Sec.1116(d))